rpglab/OffshoreEgyTransm_Cable_H2Pipeline/README.md

 * 'results_HVDC' folder: The simulation results for HVDC case are saved in this folder.
 * 'results_Hybrid' folder: The simulation results for Hybrid case are saved in this folder.
 * 'results_HP' folder: The simulation results for HP case are saved in this folder.
-* 'Offshore Hydrogen Supergrid Paprameters.docx': Parameters used in the simulation for the three cases.
+* 'Offshore Hydrogen Supergrid Parameters_Jesus_Silva_2022.pdf': list of parameter values used in the simulations.

 ## Simulation Results: